 • Steroids to prevent seizures.

-It is best to keep your protection dog healthy and safe from diseases like these by getting it vaccinated.
+It is best to keep your strong>protection dog healthy and safe from diseases like these by getting it vaccinated.
 Once your dog is six weeks old, it should be vaccinated for CDV, parvovirus, adenovirus 2, parainfluenza, and coronavirus.
 These shots are often given till the dog is 16 weeks old.
 In order to keep your family protection dog protected from harmful diseases like distemper, owners should go for boosters after one year of vaccination.
 However, your vet will conduct blood tests to find out whether the dog needs another shot or not.
 Blood test is becoming a common way of finding out the antibody levels in the dog’s body because over vaccination can also cause a lot of harm to the dog’s health.

 If you want to ensure that your dog is safe from viruses like these, you will need to keep your dog up-to-date on its vaccination schedule.
 Distemper doesn’t have a cure and can be fatal.
 Therefore, be cautious and do your best to prevent your dog from getting attacked by the virus.